Lisbon Wine Club

 This is the world we will be exploring with our Lisbon Wine Club, with an enthusiasm for wine and food and an appreciation for those who make it, approaching the subject with curiosity and zero pretension.
 With each gathering, we will have the chance to meet a different independent winemaker in an informal small-group setting.
 As we work through a tasting of several wines accompanied by delicious food pairings, we’ll get the deep backstory on the wine, the region it comes from and the winemaker, too.

-By the end of this series of gatherings, you’ll know your mourisco from your ramisco and you’ll probably want to completely restock your home cellar.
+By the end of this gathering, you’ll know your mourisco from your ramisco and you’ll probably want to completely restock your home cellar.
 But, perhaps more importantly, you’ll connect with the local producers that will make this possible.

 Fee includes everything consumed on the walk.
 Some special features: